spadma3/duck/catkin_ws/src/20-indefinite-navigation/fsm/README.md

 #### Nodes
-This is the declaration of any nodes which are affected by the FSM and must be switched.
+This is the declaration of any nodes which are affected by the FSM and must be switched, as well as the topic to publish the `/switch` on.

     nodes:
       decoder_node: "decoder_node/switch"